walterhiggins/ScriptCraft/README.md

 Further Reading
 ===============

+ScriptCraft has [its own website][website] with further information.

  * To get started using ScriptCraft to Learn Javascript I recommend [reading this][yp].
  * The ScriptCraft [API documentation][api].